 - Use a mix of characters: A secure password must include a mix of upper and lowercase letters, numbers, and symbols.
 This makes it more difficult for hackers to guess passwords through brute-force attacks.

-- Avoid easily guessable information: SplashData’s annual list of the worst passwords shows that “123456” and “password” continue to be the most commonly used passwords.
-This highlights the fact that many people still use easily guessable passwords.
+- Avoid easily guessable information: Many people still use easily guessable passwords.
 Avoid using information such as your name, birthdate, or common words.
 This information can be easily obtained through social media or other online sources.

 - Length matters: The longer the password, the stronger it is.
-The National Institute of Standards and Technology (NIST) recommends using a password length of at least 8 characters, but ideally, passwords should be 12 or more characters long.
+It is recommended to use a password length of at least 8 characters, but ideally, passwords should be 12 or more characters long.
 This recommendation is based on research that shows longer passwords are more difficult to crack.
 Aim for a password length of at least 12 characters.
 This makes it more difficult for hackers to guess the password through brute-force attacks.

 - Don’t reuse passwords: Avoid reusing passwords for different accounts.
 If a hacker gains access to one account, they can access all accounts that use the same password.
 Use a unique password for each account you have.